jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 (2008-05-18)
 Another way to make a command part of a bigger whole, is to give a command a fixed logical residence.
 A command already has a fixed *physical* residence, being the place where the command is stored on disk permanently.
 A command is stored somewhere, just like an object.
 But a command can also be given a fixed *logical* residence.
 This fixed logical residence shadows the fixed physical residence and gives a command a fixed logical position.
 The logical residence is the target of all references to the command.
 Only the fixed logical residence has access to the physical residence of the command.

 It is actually advised to give a command a fixed logical residence.
 Preferably, you make the command logically part of a module, because modules might bundle together classes and commands to a single logical unit of functionality.
 Don’t make the command part of a class.
 This binds a command too much to a class.
 Give a command the freedom to become part of multiple classes, rather than tying it up to a single class.
 A class’s granting a command access to its private contents already establishes a tighter bond, and the command might be visible as part of the class anyway, even when the class is not the fixed logical residence of the command.
 And even when you do give the command a fixed logical residence inside a class, the whole rest of the system is going to ignore that: a command call might still be a call upon multiple objects.
-Only the definition of the command would then be bound to the class.
+Only the definition of the command might then be bound to the class.

 A module can get overloaded command names, when all commands are logically tied to a module, but this was already the case in languages such as C++.
 In C++ all the commands of all classes were already reachable globally.
 In Encircle, commands can even be overloaded having the same signatures, because in the diagram they are different symbols, and can be reached separately regardless of their name or signature.